 Which Patients Should Perform Respiratory Exercises?

-• Any patient who may be immobile for whatever reason.
+- Any patient who may be unable to mobilise.

 (MedlinePlus 2018; NHLBI 2022)